 Despite the increasingly rapid deterioration of English-Indian relations, the English, wary of being outnumbered by their Native neighbors, were still reluctant to declare outright war against the Pequots.
 The tipping point came in late April 1637, when a large band of Pequot warriors raided the town of Wethersfield, Connecticut.
 Nine men and women were killed, and two girls (later rescued by Dutch traders) were captured and taken into Pequot territory.

 The deadly Wethersfield attack convinced colonial leaders who had been wary of formally engaging the Pequots that a declaration of war was not only justified, but necessary in order to ensure the survival of English settlers in Connecticut.
 Just three weeks after colonial leaders declared war, a combined force of nearly 70 Englishmen and 300 native allies launched a surprise attack on a fortified Pequot village near present-day Mystic, Connecticut, killing anywhere from 400 to 700 Pequots.
 The event, alternately known as the Battle of Mistick Fort or the Mistick Fort Massacre, became the most infamous example of the brutality that characterized the Pequot War.
 The war continued for sixteen bloody months and, as the tide turned in favor of the English settlers and their Indian allies, resulted in a permanent shift in the balance of power in the territory surrounding Connecticut.
-On September 21, 1638, representatives from the Pequot and Mohegan tribes met with English colonists to sign the Treaty of Hartford, which ended the war and marked the end of the Pequot tribe’s longstanding era of dominance over the peoples of southern New England.
+On September 21, 1638, representatives from the Pequot and Mohegan tribes met with English colonists to sign the Treaty of Hartford, which marked the end of the Pequot tribe’s longstanding era of dominance over the peoples of southern New England and finally ended the war that first began on this day in Connecticut history.

-“The History of the Pequot War,” Battlefields of the Pequot War, pequotwar.org
+“The History of the Pequot War,” Battlefields of the Pequot War Project

 Kevin McBride and Laurie Pasteryak Lamarre, “Exploring and Uncovering the Pequot War,” Connecticut Explored